gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 - **[`StaticImage`](#staticimage):** Use this if the image is the same every time the component is used. _Examples: site logo, index page hero image_
 - **[`GatsbyImage`](#gatsbyimage):** Use this if the image is passed into the component as a prop, or otherwise changes. _Examples: Blog post hero image, author avatar_

+If you would like to learn how to set up the image plugins and use these components on your site, see [the how-to guide](/docs/how-to/images-and-media/using-gatsby-plugin-image).

-The following are props that can be passed to the components.
+These are props that can be passed to the components:

 ### Shared props